resbaz/Introduction-to-programming-concepts-7Sept2016/12-plyr.md

 - The `ddply` function feeds in a `data.frame` (function starts with **d**) and returns another `data.frame` (2nd letter is a **d**) i
-- the first argument we gave was the data.frame we wanted to operate on: in this case the gapminder data.
-We called `calcGDP` on it first so that it would have the additional `gdp` column added to it.
+- the first argument we gave was the data.frame we wanted to operate on: in this case the healthData dataset.
-- The second argument indicated our split criteria: in this case the "continent" column.
+- The second argument indicated our split criteria: in this case the "education" column.
 Note that we just gave the name of the column, not the actual column itself like we've done previously with subsetting.
 Plyr takes care of these implementation details for you.